Christmas in Evanston, Illinois, 1929-1951

 This is a very early Teich card, the number on it is 94.
 Because of the undivided back we know that it was printed sometime before 1907, but I cannot give you the exact year.
 The one we have in the collection was postmarked 1905.

 (Post #17 in the Advent Calendar of Christmas Memories hosted by Geneabloggers.com.
-Originally published December 17, 2009; revisions were made in 2010 (major) and 2011 (minor).
+Originally published December 17, 2009; major revisions were made this year.
 Thanks also to digital image expert Jennifer Lafleur for additional links to images and articles.)